This is where eschatology, the end of days, meets scatology, the study of crap!

 Shitty Deal For Humanity

 Bummer, innit?
-Yep, not just for life on Earth either.
-We’re making a right mess for ourselves, urinating and defecating and in general terms spewing waste — all the time, everywhere — where live and breathe, splish-splashing away like high-tech hogs, like amoeba in still-waters.
+Yep, not just for life on Earth.
+We’re making a right mess for ourselves, urinating and defecating and in general terms spewing waste — all the time, everywhere — where we live and breathe, splish-splashing away like high-tech hogs, like amoeba in still waters.
 Like organisms that haven’t discovered health and hygiene yet.

-Well, guess what.
-After a while the waste piles up.
+Guess what!
+After a while, the waste piles up.
 The surrounding environment is unable to absorb and break down what we spew, and our waste management systems can’t keep up with the pace.

 What does that mean in practical terms?